rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Username/email enumeration via error message.
 - Test for reset token leak via URL or HTTP `Referer` header.
 - Uniqueness of forget password reset links/codes.
-	- Check which encryption/hashing algo is used for the tokens.
+	- Check which encryption/hashing algorithm is used for the tokens.
 	- Look for any signs of sequential tokens in multiple requests.
 - Validity and expiration time of reset links/codes.
 	- Request 2 reset links and use the older one.